petsuk/petsuk.github.io/README.md

 # Peter Suk
-I am currently in my third year at Indiana University Bloomington majoring in B.S Informatics.
-I am interested in variety of different topics in informatics and data science.
-I love experiencing different topics and communicating with people.
+I am currently in my fourth year at Indiana University Bloomington studying B.S in Informatics.
+I have interests in web design and development, artificial intelligence and machine learning.

 # Education
 - B.S in Informatics, Indiana University Bloomington
-- Kwangju Foreign School

-# Hobbies
-- Basketball
-- Weightlifting
-- Piano